-If wet weather is a serious issue for you, look for an extensive rain shield that protects the top and the front of the trailer all the way to the footwell.
+If wet weather is a serious issue for you, look for an extensive rain shield that protects the top and the front of the trailer to the footwell.
 The Thule Chariots both sport this type of coverage and were the only models we tested that we would consider taking out in a downpour.
 The other models we tested did not have adequate coverage and saturate during prolonged rain exposure.
 Also, pay attention to the bottom of the trailer.
 Splashes from the road and spray from the rear bike tire will soak through fabrics like canvas.If sun exposure and high temps are your concern, consider opting for sunshades, mesh-covered ventilation openings, and UPF windows.
 The Burley D'Lite sports all of these accouterments.
 The Thule Chariots have excellent sunshades and ventilation.
 And the Hamax Outback has solid ventilation and windows with UPF 30.

 How Much Do You Want to Spend?

 Of course, your budget is entirely your business, but we do have a few helpful thoughts here.
-For the most part, we recommend springing for the big step up to suspension models, especially if you plan on using it at least several times a month.
+For the most part, we recommend springing for the big step up to suspension models, especially if you plan on using your trailer at least several times a month.
 The more pleasant experience will encourage you to use it more often, lowering the cost per ride over time.
 The Burley D'Lite is our top recommendation for its combination of stellar performance and reasonable price point.
 At the top end of the price spectrum, the Thule Chariots also offer excellent performance.
 If you're going to jump up into this price echelon, we recommend getting the Cross version.
 An investment at that level deserves to be rewarded with top level performance.

 Will It Fit Your Bike?

 Most bike trailers will work with most bikes, but will your bike trailer work with your bike?
 In modern bike trailer designs, a big part of the answer to this question comes down to the hitch.All of the trailers we tested have hitches that attach to the bike with a steel adaptor that's clamped to the bike frame by the rear quick release skewer.
 For this to work, there has to be enough of a flat surface on the frame dropout area to accommodate the hitch adaptor.
 For bikes with flat dropouts, this usually isn't a problem.
-For bikes with "breezer" style dropouts that have protruding hoods (and resulting smaller flat surfaces), it often is a problem and may make the bike incompatible with individual trailers.
+For bikes with "breezer" style dropouts that have protruding hoods (resulting in smaller flat surfaces), it often is a problem and may make the bike incompatible with individual trailers.

 To determine if a trailer's hitch adaptor will work with the bike you have, check to see if you have breezer style hooded dropouts or flat ones.
 If your dropouts are flat, any of the trailers we tested will most likely work with your bike.
 If you have breezer style dropouts, it's worth calling the manufacturer and telling them the make and model of your bike so they can say whether the hitch adaptor will fit or not.
 We attempted to test each of the trailers with a 2016 Novara Randonee with breezer style dropouts.
 The Burley and Thule hitches fit easily.
-We were able to make the Weehoo, Allen and Hamax hitches work, but they really were about a millimeter too big.
+We were able to make the Weehoo, Allen, Schwinn, and Hamax hitches work, but they are about a millimeter too big.
 The InStep hitch was way too big to work with breezers.If the bike you want to use has tight breezer-style dropouts that won't work with any hitch adaptors, don't fret.
 Burley sells a $12 hitch adaptor that can solve this very problem.
 It also offers its classic hitch design that attaches directly to the chainstay for $30.
 There is also a chainstay adaptor for Thule models available for $40.
 The chainstay options will be a little heavier and clunkier to use than the elegant QR-based hitches, but they're certainly a cheaper option than buying a new bike!

 We know this will make some parents sob, but your kids won't be trailer-aged forever.
 Considering your plans for your trailer once your children are pedaling their own bikes can help you decide how much to spend and which model to choose.

 If you're planning to give your trailer to another family or sell it used when it's no longer appropriate for your kids, it makes sense to invest in a trailer that's well-constructed, well-designed and durable.
 The Burley D'Lite and the more-affordable Burley Bee are great options here, as are the Thule Chariots.
 The Hamax Outback is well-constructed and extremely durable, so it will likely hold its value, as well.
-Lower-end trailers like the InStep Take 2 and the Allen Sports Steel are probably not great options for long-term use or resale due to their overall lower quality of craftsmanship and construction.
+Lower-end trailers like the Schwinn Echo, the InStep Take 2, and the Allen Sports Steel are probably not great options for long-term use or resale due to their overall lower quality of craftsmanship and construction.

 If you're planning to keep your trailer when your kids are finished with it to haul canines, camping gear, groceries or just about anything else, the Burley D'Lite is the best choice.
 As we've mentioned, the large and convertible interior of the D'Lite makes it the most versatile of all the trailers we tested.
 Its large wheels and suspension system make it an ideal off-road companion for your weekend bikepacking adventures.
 The Hamax Outback has many of the features that make the D'Lite versatile, but its high weight is a limiting factor.
 Towing a 60-pound canine tester in the Outback was very difficult given that the trailer itself weighs more than 40 pounds.
-The InStep Take 2 also has a large interior and seats that fold flat, putting its interior space on par with the D'Lite and the Outback.
-However, with small plastic wheels and no suspension, we wouldn't recommend the Take 2 for off-road hauling.

 Ways to Haul Kids with Bikes